Problem: Given the contents of a text file. How to search and replace a specific string or line in the file?

 demo.txt, and the path has been mentioned as the path in my local system.
 While using the code in your program, please replace them accordingly.

 Method 1: Loop Through Each Line and Use the string.replace() Method

-The usual/conventional way of solving our problem is to loop through each line in the text file and find the text/string that has to be replaced and then replace it with the new string using the
+The most straightforward way to replace a specific line in a file is to loop through each line in the text file and find the text/string that has to be replaced and then replace it with the new string using the

-replace() method.
-This has been demonstrated in the following snippet given below (please follow the comments for a better grip on the code):
+This is demonstrated in the following snippet given below (please follow the comments for a better grip on the code):